Language: EN

 • The static method operator + takes two Vector2D as parameters

-• It returns a new Vector2D which is the sum of the two vectors
+• Returns a new Vector2D that is the sum of the two vectors

-Now let’s see how we use our operator overloading.
-To do this, we instantiate two Vector2D and apply the + operator.
+Now let’s see how we use our operator overload.
+For this, we instantiate two Vector2D and apply the + operator.

 Vector2D v1 = new Vector2D(1.0, 2.0);